Accessibility Statement for Environmental science (S206)

 You will be required to work with other students in your tutor group to discuss your findings from some of the activities.
 This work is not assessed.

-Field-based practical work is an optional component.
-This includes some collaborative group work.
-Environmental science (S206) introduces you to the use of an online OpenScience laboratory for some of the practical activities.
-These activities are accessible, though alternative study materials have been prepared to enable students with visual impairments or limited manual dexterity to successfully study the module.
+Environmental science (S206) introduces you to an online OpenScience laboratory for some of the practical activities.
+These activities are accessible, though we have prepared alternative study materials to enable students who cannot access these to study the module successfully.
+In addition, there are optional field-based practical components.
+These include some collaborative group work.

-S206 students are assessed on their study of an online virtual field trip and completion of a project.
-As an alternative, students may attend two optional residential field schools and complete the assessment relevant to these schools.
+We assess S206 students on their study of an online virtual field trip and completion of a project.
+As an alternative, and subject to availability and COVID-19 restrictions, students may attend two optional residential field schools and complete the assessment relevant to these schools.

 Mathematical and scientific expressions and notations